-2.1 Measures to address the recommendations of the ENSREG Action Plan - (a) - d) as above
+2.1 How has the country addressed the recommendations of the ENSREG

+Action Plan?

 UK has established a list of 19 Stress Test Findings, 25 interim recommendations and 11 final recommendations from the national stress tests report that meet the recommendations of the ENSREG action plan.